 Since I graduated college I’ve wondered if I made a mistake in choosing my major.
 English and Journalism seemed like the natural choice for an avid reader and writer BUT was my education really worth the investment?
-Time.com’s article, “Here’s What the Average Grad Makes Right Out of College,” shares statistics that has me, and may have you, rethinking your chosen major.
+Money.com’s article, “Here’s What the Average Grad Makes Right Out of College,” shares statistics that has me, and may have you, rethinking your chosen major.

 How Much Do College Grads Earn Right Out of College?